Hamid Ul Haq Haqqani: Political career

 Haqqani joined and became secretary-general of the student wing of JUI (S), Jamiat Talba-e-Islam, in 1985.
 He was later appointed vice-emir of JUI (S) by the group's shura members in part due to his "prudence in political and religious affairs."

 During the 2002 general election, Haqqani was elected to the 12th National Assembly of Pakistan on the ticket of the Muttahida Majlis-e-Amal coalition, beating Pakistan People's Party candidate Naseerullah Babar.
 He served as the representative of the NA-6 Nowshera-I seat from 2002 until 2007.

-Death
+Assassination

 On 28 February 2025, a suicide bomb attack occurred at Darul Uloom Haqqania in Akora Khattak, Nowshera District, Khyber Pakhtunkhwa, Pakistan, following Friday prayers.
 The attack targeted Haqqani, who was among those killed.
 He was 56.